 The Dragonwood deck is made up of creature cards, enhancements and events.

 One of the goals of the game is to defeat the creature cards in order to gain victory points.
 Each creature has its own value or Victory Points.
 Players aim to acquire the most points by the end of the game.

-Obtaining creature cards is helped by earning enhancement cards, such as the “Silver Sword” and the “Magical Unicorn”.
-The enhancements give players bonuses to help defeat the creature cards.
+Enhancement cards, such as the “Silver Sword” and the “Magical Unicorn”, give players bonuses to help defeat creature cards.
 For example, the Silver Sword adds 2 points to a player’s Strike attack.

-Event cards are played out immediately, they direct players to some sort of action.
+Event cards are played immediately.
+They direct players to some sort of action.
 Such as the “Thunder Storm” card, which forces players to discard an Adventurer card.